acul009/svalin/readme.md

 ### Purpose

-Svalin is suppoed to be the first open-source end-to-end encrypted remote managment software with a focus on small businesses, individuals and goverment agencies.
+Svalin is supposed to be the first open-source end-to-end-secured remote managment software with a focus on small businesses, individuals and goverment agencies.
 This codebase is still far from where I want it to be, but I have to start somewhere.

 Svalin has the following guidelines: